lampepfl/progfun-wiki/CheatSheet.md

     object MyObject extends TopLevel { ... } // defines a singleton object.
 No other instance can be created
 ```

-To create an runnable application in Scala:
+To create a runnable application in Scala:

 ```scala
     object Hello {